The Thomas Pages homepage

 •

-For instance, Jesus' Sermon on the Mount in Matthew is His refutation of the Scribes and Pharisees interpretation of the Bible, the Old Testament.
+For instance, Jesus' Sermon on the Mount in Matthew is not an exposition of the New Covenant!
+It is His refutation of the Scribes and Pharisees interpretation of the Jewish Bible, our Old Testament.
 This is not new teaching from Jesus that goes beyond the Law and the Prophets (the Old Testament).
-It is simply a Spirit-anointed corrective exposition of it in the light of the intention and character of its Author, God, applied at an intensely personal level.
-It is an exposition that establishes a fundamental distinction to the rabbinical teaching of His day, to which His disciples had been subject.
+It is simply a Spirit-anointed corrective exposition of the Law in the light of the intention and character of its Author, God, applied at an intensely personal level.
+It is an exposition that establishes a fundamental distinction to the misleading rabbinical teaching of His day, to which His disciples had been subject.

 •